floraledcompany/thundervision/README.md

 # thundervision
-<b>Purpose:</b>
+<b>Purpose:
 To provide a fast and easy way to create, populate, and name new project directories in a consistent fasion.
-Projects in this case refers specifically to the video production projects started by the Thundervision department of the Denver Broncos.
+Projects in this case refers specifically to the video production projects started by the Thundervision department of the Denver Broncos.</b>

 This application works identically on macOS and Windows (tested on macOS 10.14 and Windows 10 1793).